 Use a garden sprayer to thoroughly saturate the lichen with a solution of 1 part Wet & Forget and 5 parts water.
 Wait 15 minutes, and spray a second time.

 This will allow the Wet & Forget to penetrate the lichen’s 2 layers.
 It is best to spray lichen on a day that is not too sunny, to prevent rapid evaporation and to allow Wet & Forget more time to work.

 - To clean outdoor furniture:

-Stains in the fabric can be treated with with a solution of 1 part Wet & Forget and 5 parts water.
-Allow to dry.
+Stains in the fabric can be treated with a solution of 1 part Wet & Forget and 5 parts water.
+Allow drying.
 Before you use the furniture again, rinse it thoroughly with clean water.